 18. Margaret B. Cates is a U.S. citizen and a resident of the Town of Faison in Duplin County, North Carolina.
 She is 85 years old and a registered North Carolina voter who is eligible to vote in the November 2020 general election.
 She lives alone and has had chronic fatigue syndrome for the last 27 years since 1993.
 This is a severely debilitating disease and has severely curtailed Ms. Cates' ability to move about and be active.
 Today, she is in poor health, having suffered several falls recently and a urinary tract infection that she has been fighting for a year.
 As a result, she has been weak, using a walker in the house, and bedridden for twelve hours at night and for two in the afternoon.
 Ms. Cates has not left her house in three months, except to go to a doctor's appointment right before March and before the social distancing guidelines were put in place.
 She has voted in every presidential election since 1956, and also votes in many state and local elections.
 She wants to vote in the November 2020 general election, and she has never voted by mail.
+Under the current North Carolina election procedures, there is no way for Ms. Cates to request an absentee ballot online.
+If this option were available, with some assistance, she could and would request a ballot that way.
+She would also be able to request a ballot by phone call.
+Her nearest family member is her son, who lives a two-hour drive away in Southern Pines, North Carolina.
+Without an online or phone option to request an absentee ballot, Ms. Cates cannot request an absentee ballot on her own and would depend on others to mail or otherwise provide it to her.
+As to the two-witness requirement, Ms. Cates' assistant-who comes to the house to help with daily tasks and is the only person to enter Ms. Cates' home-could serve as one witness for her absentee ballot, but Ms. Cates cannot take the additional risk of securing a second witness given her poor health and debilitated state.
+Each additional person she interacts with poses a risk to her life.
 Voting in person is not an option for her, as it would pose too much of a risk to her health.
+Given the current rules for voting by mail, she does not know how she will safely cast a ballot by mail in the upcoming election.